༻༺❁༻༺

 Raising an eyebrow and tilting his head, he appeared taken aback, a smirk playing beneath his mask.
 She silenced her phone, maintaining their intense gaze.
 With the same fiery, she retorted, "Who are you to dictate how I need to speak?"
 She grasped the meaning behind his unfinished sentence.

-Amusement danced in his eyes as he observe her, and in a deep, resonant voice, he asked, "Do you wish to know me right?"
+Amusement danced in his eyes as he observed her, and in a deep, resonant voice, he asked, "Do you wish to know me right?"
 He shook his head as he spoke.

-Again the same word, and it's bubble her anger, but she is in a fvcking situation everywhere she need to control her.
-It was midnight, and she was alone in this eerie park since he had arrived.
+Again the same word, and it bubbles her anger, but she is in a fucking situation everywhere she needs to control her.
+It was midnight, and she was alone in this eerie park since he arrived.
 If anything were to happen to her, no one would know.
-Looking at him, she recognized the danger; he was not a good person-definitely someone capable of murder, who would dispose of her without a trace.
+Looking at him, she recognized the danger; he was not a good person—definitely someone capable of murder, who would dispose of her without a trace.

 She had to keep her mind in sense.